-Eat & Drink The biggest waste is that students are not eating their nutritious meals.
-A strategy may be as simple as having an adult sit down with students during lunch and encouraging them to eat food.
+Eat & Drink A strategy may be as simple as having an adult sit down with students during lunch and encouraging them to eat food.
 Other simple strategies include re-naming menu items with fun, clever names or writing a song about drinking milk.

-Don't Take For school lunches: This strategy applies to middle and high schools ONLY.
-Unlike in elementary school when students must take what is served to them, middle and high school students have more choice.
-Students in middle and high school can refuse to take milk or foods they do not want to eat as long as their plate meets meal requirements.
+Don't Take For school lunches: Under the USDA offer versus serve program students can opt not to take milk or foods they do not want to eat as long as their plate meets meal requirements.
 An explanation of the National School Lunch Program's offer versus serve (OVS) meal requirements is below (page 10).
 Important note: If you select this strategy, you must inquire with your kitchen manager first about the OVS program.